An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-Once a set of items are represented as sets of binary features, an item similarity function can be built using any resemblance coefficients based on cardinality, such as the Jaccard~\cite{Jaccard1901} and Dice~\cite{Dice1945} coefficients.
-In this context, let~$i$ and~$j$ be sets of features representing items from a collection of items in an RS.
-The item similarity functions are
+Once some items are represented as sets of binary features, an~item similarity function can be built using any resemblance coefficients based on cardinality, such as the Jaccard~\cite{Jaccard1901} and Dice~\cite{Dice1945} coefficients.
+In~this context, let~$i$ and~$j$ be sets of features representing items from a collection of items in an RS.
+The~corresponding item similarity functions are given by